Comparing & Union and Confederacy

 The subject of slavery was single biggest difference between the two and the one that sparked the war.
 The majority of people in the Union states believed that the enslavement of men, women, and children should be outlawed in America.
 Abolitionists in the Union were working to build support for ending slavery in America.

 Economically, people in the Union were more likely to work in cities and industry.
-Railroads and improvements in mechanics, such as with improved farming tools, helped them to achieve economic success during the mid-1800s.
-The Confederacy also had its economic base in agriculture, but it was not as industrialized as that of the Union.
+Railroads and improvements in mechanics as well as early factories, helped states in the Union to achieve economic success in the mid-1800s.
+The Confederacy had its economic base in agriculture, but it was not as industrialized as that of the Union.
 Rather, the Confederacy was known to be more rural and with both small and large farms, with fewer places of industry, less rail lines, and smaller population centers.

 A few key people were also important to shaping the differences between the Union and Confederacy.
 After a string of less successful generals, General Ulysses S. Grant would emerge as a prominent military leader as the commander of the Union Army.
 His efforts were backed by President Abraham Lincoln, and both men pledged allegiance to the Union capital of Washington, D.C.
 By contrast, General Robert E. Lee would take fame as the commanding General of the Confederacy’s Army of Northern Virginia.
 He served under Confederate President Jefferson Davis, both of whom looked to Richmond, Virginia, as their capital.

 In terms of military styles, Lee and Grant differed.
 When Grant took command of the Union army, he capitalized on its superior size to overwhelm the enemy.
 Lee needed to be more strategic, since he had the smaller force.
 However, he also needed only to defend his territory, as opposed to Union forces that needed to invade and conquer the Confederacy.
 Despite the differences in ideology, it cannot be denied that the Civil War saw passion from both sides.
 It was the bloodiest conflict in American history and saw families divided on either side.